Vitaliy Chebotaryov

-Vitalii Vitaliiovych Chebotarov (Віталій Віталійович Чеботарьов; born 7 February 1996) is a Ukrainian professional footballer who plays as an Goalkeeper for Obolon Kyiv.
+Vitalii Vitaliiovych Chebotarov (Віталій Віталійович Чеботарьов; born 7 February 1996) is a Ukrainian professional footballer who plays as an Goalkeeper for Bratslav.

 Club career

 He started playing football at the Arsenal Kharkiv academy.
 In 2015, he played 10 matches in the Kharkiv regional championship for Kvadro.
 In the same year, he went to Georgia, where he played for Tskhinvali and Locomotive Tbilisi.

 In July 2016, he joined the club Naftovyk Okhtyrka.
 He was included in the team's squad for the matches of the Ukrainian First League, but he did not play a single match.

 In 2020 he signed for Metalist Kharkiv in Ukrainian Second League.
 In June of the following year he left the club without playing a single match.
 In 2021 he moved to Trostianets where he played one match in Ukrainian Second League.
 On 4 August 2021 he made his debut in Ukrainian Cup against Skoruk Tomakivka.

 In 2022 he signed for Bukovyna Chernivtsi but after 6 matches he was released by the club.

 In March 2025, he moved to UCSA Tarasivka in the Ukrainian First League.
 In July 2025, his contract with the club was ended by mutual agreement.

 In September 2025, he signed for Obolon Kyiv in the Ukrainian Premier League.

+At the end of February 2026 he moved to Bratslav.